 Recently, actress Jamie Brewer welcomed ABILITY’s contributing writer David S. Zimmerman into a sunny and peaceful backyard.
 Tucked away in a Hollywood, CA, enclave, the two spoke about her part as a clairvoyant witch on the megahit TV show, American Horror Story; her leadership of an important nonprofit organization, and her ultimate dream role.
 Photographer Michael Hansel tagged along to snap some shots and to ask a few burning questions of his own.
-Zimmerman got things rolling when he came baring a gift.
+Zimmerman got things rolling when he came bearing a gift.

 David S. Zimmerman: I got this for you, because it reminded me of you.
 Be careful, it’s fragile.